subhash3006/Frontend-Assignment/README.md

 3. Network Usage
 4. Disk IOPS

 Each chart displays three lines: Limits, Requested, and Used.
+If we click on any part, it will be removed that part.

 ## Logs